iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

 As we can see, there is a clear relationship showing that more tradeoffs lead to less loss improvement.
 The good thing is that in the vast majority of cases we see a healthy improvement in loss.
 In the future an interesting direction to look into might be a solver which only considers Pareto improvements over full alignment.

-We can also see that NTK and SP parametrization dominate the lower tradeoff (left) portion of the figure whereas MFP and muP dominate the right.
+We can also see that NTK and SP parameterization dominate the lower tradeoff (left) portion of the figure whereas MFP and muP dominate the right.
 Furthermore in that right cluster we can see that SGD tends to have more tradeoffs than Adam.
 We can see what’s going on when we look at the learning rate schedule for runs from this cluster, f.e. let's look at muP + SGD:

 <div align="center">
   <img src="/assets/alignments/mup_sgdlearning_rates.png" width="700"/>
 </div>

-For this parametrization × optimizer, when we have full alignment, all layers get the same learning rate which means our solver will likely attempt some tradeoffs.
+For this parameterization × optimizer, when we have full alignment, all layers get the same learning rate which means our solver will likely attempt some tradeoffs.
 On the other hand with NTK + SGD we can almost always get a Pareto increase in learning rate for all layers.

 <div align="center">
   <img src="/assets/alignments/ntk_sgdlearning_rates.png" width="700"/>
 </div>

-We can also check in on what the alignment variables look like for the largest scale dynamic maximal LR  run in our grid (f.e. for the muP base parametrization)
+We can also check in on what the alignment variables look like for the largest scale dynamic maximal LR  run in our grid (f.e. for the muP base parameterization)

 <div align="center">
   <img src="/assets/alignments/mup_adam_alignment_U.png" width="240"/>